Hadamar killing centre: Second phase of Aktion T4

 After nearly a year of suspension, the murder of 'undesirables' resumed in August 1942, in what has been termed the "decentralized euthanasia" phase of Aktion T4, where "euthanasia" killings were committed without centralized coordination from Berlin.
 Resident physicians and staff, headed by nurse Irmgard Huber, directly murdered the majority of these victims, among whom were German patients with disabilities, mentally-disoriented elderly persons from bombed-out areas, "half Jewish" children from welfare institutions, psychologically- and physically-disabled forced labourers and their children, German soldiers, and Waffen SS soldiers deemed psychologically incurable.
 Because the gas chamber had been deconstructed, the medical personnel and staff at Hadamar murdered almost all of these people by lethal drug overdoses or deliberate neglect and malnutrition.

-Though the war ended in Germany on 8 May 1945, the Nazi extermination institutions continued to murder disabled patients by drugs or depriving them of food.
-The last known patient murdered at Hadamar was a four-year-old mentally handicapped boy, killed on 29 May 1945.
+The killings at Hadamar came to an end on 26 March 1945, when the town was liberated by units of the United States 2nd Infantry Division.
+Upon encountering the appalling conditions within the institution, the US Army initiated an immediate investigation.
+Senior members of the hospital staff who remained on site were taken into custody, witnesses were interviewed, and evidence was collected.
+Forensic experts, under the supervision of pathologist Major Herman Bolker, exhumed and examined bodies from mass graves located at the institution’s cemetery.
+The findings formed the basis for the first trial, held in October 1945 before a United States military court in Wiesbaden, in which members of the staff were prosecuted for their involvement in the killings.

 During the second "decentralized" phase of Aktion T4, an estimated 4,500 victims were murdered at Hadamar.

-On 26 March 1945, the US 2nd Infantry Division captured the town of Hadamar and American officials began to investigate the murders that had been committed at its hospital.